bio-tools/biohackathon2024/biohackrxiv/paper.md

 The mining and study of mentions of software in the scientific literature has recenntly received much attention.

+Erik - would you like to expand on this background?

 OpenAIRE...

 The Chan Zuckerberg Initiative (CZI) has produced a software mentions dataset, CZ Software Mentions [@istrate2022largedatasetsoftwarementions], where the mentions were extracted with a trained SciBERT model from several sources: the NIH PubMed Central collection and from papers provided by various publishers to the Chan Zuckerberg Initiative.